WatDuhHekBro/cc-voice-mod/README.md

 - Packs have the same file structure, your mods will override what's in va-test.
 That way, you can contribute to a larger project by basically adding your own sound packs.
 I'll have to figure out load order first.
 And you could always host your own sound packs elsewhere (ie Google Drive) because GitHub doesn't like binary files, also you get to change them.
 If there ever is a community sound pack, it'll probably be hosted not on GitHub.
 - Added support for the Best-VA bonus code, meaning the voices from this mod and Best-VA doesn't conflict.
 - The messages in `database.json` have their own directory, `database/`.
+- There's also support for side, offscreen, and dream messages.

 # Overriding & Precedence
 Since one of the goals of this mod is to allow for many people to submit their own voice packs, there will have to be rules on overriding due to potential conflicts.